-International Baccalaureate Diploma - 24 points including 6 in English at Higher level students will attend an interview/audition through which their skills, knowledge and ability, and capacity to complete the programme will be evaluated.
+After initial screening for potential academic achievement and language skills all students will attend an interview and audition through which their skills, knowledge and ability, and capacity to complete the programme will be evaluated.
 (The Institute will, where appropriate, make all reasonable adjustments to accommodate those with registered disabilities both at the application process and on-programme).